 Ingredients You’ll Need

-For this easy crockpot mac and cheese, we use a few secret ingredients to enhance the savory flavor and create an extra silky smooth texture.
+For this easy crockpot macaroni and cheese recipe, we use a few secret ingredients to enhance the savory flavor and create an extra silky smooth texture.
 Here’s everything you’ll need:

-• Pasta – We like to use elbow pasta, but any small or medium-sized noodle will do.
+• Uncooked Pasta – We like to use elbow pasta, but any small or medium-sized noodles such as macaroni noodles or elbow macaroni will do.

 • Evaporated Milk – This provides creaminess without weighing the cheese sauce down with extra fat.